umbrella-network/phoenix-concordium/umbrella-feeds/README.md

 The prices stored in the `priceDate` are relative prices.
 E.g. for the price feed `ETH-USDC`, the relative price stored in the smart contract is the value `ETH/USDC` (not `USDC/ETH`).
 Meaning the first token name is in the `numerator (base)` and the second token name is in the `denominator (quote)`.

-The `UmbrellaFeedsReader` can be used to integrate easier (see its documentation) but it is recommended to integrate directly into this contract for a lower execution cost.

 ATTENTION: Keep the `upgradeNatively`/`unregister` entry points in this contract at all times and make sure their logic can be executed successfully via an invoke to the `atomicUpdate` entry point in the `registry` contract.
 Otherwise, you will not be able to natively upgrade this contract via the `registry` contract anymore.
-Using the native upgradability mechanism for this contract is necessary to not break the `UmbrellaFeedsReader` contracts which include references to this `UmbrellaFeeds` contract.